 HOTEL: Parilio, A Member of Design Hotels (photo at the top of this page).
 It was stunning and I’d definitely recommend.
 I found it on Instagram a few years back and I knew we had to stay there.
 It’s only a 5-minute drive into town and there are several beaches near.

 TRANSPORTATION: We rented a car from start to finish while we were there and that’s exactly what I’d recommend.
 You’ll want to explore the whole island.
 We rented our car through our hotel.

 *Stilvi- incredible food and drinks for dinner.
 Doesn’t start filling up until later like all restaurants in Greece.
-Go at 7 for a table
+Go at 7 for an open table

 *Sigi Ikthios- the most amazing seafood and service in Naoussa